 Indeed, in that time, whatever sense there was of collective responsibility for enabling our energy needs to be met has been eroded.

-It has been eroded by developers and policy makers taking public consent largely for granted – assuming it was the same as planning permission AND that they anyway deserved it simply because they were doing ‘the right, on-the-side-of-the-angels, low carbon, thing’.
+It has been eroded by developers and policy makers taking public consent largely for granted.
+They assumed it was the same as planning permission.
+And they took the view that they were ‘on the side of the angels’,’ and ‘doing the right, low carbon, thing’.

 And it has been eroded by the dominant, neo-liberal framing of the public’s role in our energy system simply as consumers with varying levels of buying power.
 Not active citizens connected with one another, with views and influence.

 We currently have a technocratic approach to energy policy governance.
-Centralised and expert-led, it has established carbon budgets, renewable energy targets, energy efficiency programmes, energy market reform, smarter grid initiatives; all with barely a nod to public involvement.
+Centralised and expert-led, it has established carbon budgets, renewable energy targets, energy efficiency programmes, energy market reform and smarter grid initiatives.
+All with barely a nod to public involvement.

 This technocratic approach clearly works for a while, surviving off some general public sense that ‘something must be done’ and ‘it’s good for you/the planet’ arguments.
 But it ultimately loses traction, gets spat out.
 Fails.

-The technocratic approach reached its apotheosis for me about 6 years ago when I witnessed renewable energy developers on the then Government’s Renewables Advisory Board arguing that all renewable energy projects larger than 1 MW should be determined by the Secretary of State for Energy because local processes were getting in the way of progress.
+The technocratic approach reached its apotheosis for me about six years ago.
+This was when I witnessed renewable energy developers on the then government’s Renewables Advisory Board arguing that all renewable energy projects larger than 1 MW should be determined by the Secretary of State for Energy.
+Why?
+Because local processes were getting in the way of progress.